 \section{Abstract}

 An integer is a primitive root modulo a prime $p$ if it generates the whole multiplicative group $(\Z/p\Z)^*$.
-In 1927 Artin conjectured that an integer $a$ which is not $-1$ or a square is a primitive root for infintely many primes, and that the set of those primes has a positive asymptotic density among all primes.
-This conjectured was proved, under the generalized Riemann hypothesis (GRH), in 1967 by Hooley.
+In 1927 Artin conjectured that an integer $a$ which is not $-1$ or a square is a primitive root for infinitely many primes, and that the set of those primes has a positive asymptotic density among all primes.
+This conjecture was proved, under the generalized Riemann hypothesis (GRH), in 1967 by Hooley.

 More generally, an integer is called a generalized primitive root modulo $n$ if it generates a subgroup of $(\Z/n\Z)^*$ of maximal size.
 Li and Pomerance showed, under GRH, that the set of integers for which a given integer is a generalized primitive root doesn't have an asymptotic density among all integers.